Phyllis Rampton Narrow Gauge Railway Trust: Policy and objectives

 The Trust's 2006 annual report states:

 The objectives shall be to preserve, exhibit, display and loan for demonstration for the public benefit and for the advancement of technical, historical and general education, steam and other railway locomotives, rolling stock, equipment, machines and relics which are historical, operational and of general interest and in addition are of educational value.
 The objective of the charity is also the preservation, maintenance and promotion of narrow gauge railways.

 Vale of Rheidol Locomotive Workshop

 In June 2010 the trust provided £600,000 towards building a new restoration workshop at Aberystwyth.
 The workshop building, completed in 2014 is a major asset to the railway and now employs a number of skilled craftsmen and apprentices.
 The workshop has completed the restoration of a number of locomotives as well as carrying out maintenance of the Vale of Rheidol fleet.
 The workshop regularly holds open days.

 Collection of locomotives

-It is a common misconception that the Trust owns a large collection of locomotives.
-Vale of Rheidol Railway Ltd does however own a number of locomotives, which are stored on the railway in the Vale of Rheidol Museum Collection.
-Most of these locomotives are not currently on public view.
+The Vale of Rheidol Railway owns an extensive collection of locomotives known as the Vale of Rheidol Museum Collection.
+Several of these locomotives are on public display in the Engine Shed exhibition hall at Aberystwyth station.

-Additionally Vale of Rheidol Railway Chairman, Mr Peter Rampton, privately owns a number of locomotives.
-These are not on public view.